 To know what exactly your APR is really important since it reflects the annual cost of your loan.
 Logically, borrowers tend to prefer loans with a lower APR.

 Nonetheless, one should keep in mind that they usually come at a cost.
 For example, they might require discount points or other fees.
-In the article, you will see that a lower APR does not necessarily mean cheaper loan.
+In the article, you will see that a lower APR does not necessarily mean a cheaper loan.

 Having said that, APR can be used as one of the main factors when deciding which bank to work with, especially when we talk about mortgages.
-This, on the other hand, requires a deeper knowledge on the subject.
+This, on the other hand, requires a deeper knowledge of the subject.
 This article will explain what APR is, why it is so important, how to calculate it and other practical uses.

 Differences Between Interest Rate And APR